Blog Post

 The <embed> element is used to load external content to a website.
 The content is provided by an external application, multimedia, or interactive content such as a browser plugin.

-To use this element, you need to add the following attributes to the <embed> tag:
+To use this element, you need to add the following attributes to the <embed> tag.
+Notice the URL to the PDF file in the src attribute:

 <embed